agude/agude.github.io/_drafts/2022-03-07-overwatch_league_gatekeeper_teams.md

 a gatekeeper score of 100 (100% win rate against lower teams minus 0% win rate against high teams).

-There are a few problems with this score:
+This score captures most of what I want, but there are a few problems:

 ### Undefined Scores